-To better understand the uses of Machine Learning, consider some instances where Machine Learning is applied: the self-driving Google car; cyber fraud detection; and, online recommendation engines from Facebook, Netflix, and Amazon.
-Machines can enable all of these things by filtering useful pieces of information and piecing them together based on patterns to get accurate results.
+To better answer the question :what is machine learning” and understand the uses of Machine Learning, consider some of the applications of Machine Learning: the self-driving Google car, cyber fraud detection, and online recommendation engines from Facebook, Netflix, and Amazon.
+Machines make all these things possible by filtering useful pieces of information and piecing them together based on patterns to get accurate results.

 The process flow depicted here represents how Machine Learning works:

-Now that you know what is machine learning, its types, and its importance, let us move on to the uses of machine learning.
+Now that you know what machine learning is, its types, and its importance, let us move on to the uses of machine learning.

 Main Uses of Machine Learning